OpenMW/openmw/docs/source/reference/lua-scripting/overview.rst

 onSave and onLoad
 =================

-When a game is saved or loaded, the engine calls the engine handlers `onSave` or `onLoad` for every script.
+When a game is saved or loaded, the engine calls the engine handlers `onSave` or `onLoad` to save or load each script.
 The value that `onSave` returns will be passed to `onLoad` when the game is loaded.
 It is the only way to save the internal state of a script.
 All other script variables will be lost after closing the game.
 The saved state must be :ref:`serializable <Serializable data>`.

+Note that `onLoad` means loading a script rather than loading a game.
+During loading a game `onLoad` works only for the scripts that were already existed when the game was saved (i.e. present in the save file).
+If a completely new script was started (for example if it is a script of a newly installed mod) then the `onInit` handler is used even if it happened when loading a saved game.

 `onSave` and `onLoad` can be called even for objects in inactive state, so it shouldn't use `openmw.nearby`.